ibm-cloud-docs/cloud-object-storage/object-lock.md

 | `cloud-object-storage.object.put_object_lock_legal_hold`         | Manager, Writer         |
 | `cloud-object-storage.object.get_object_lock_legal_hold_version` | Manager, Writer, Reader |
 | `cloud-object-storage.object.put_object_lock_legal_hold_version` | Manager, Writer         |

+Be advised that users with the Writer role are capable of making objects undeletable for many years (possibly thousand of years).
+Be careful, and consider crafting custom roles that do not allow most users to set a Retain Until Date.

 ## Activity Tracker events
 {: #ol-at}